 Though the exact cause of cradle cap isn’t known, one contributing factor may be hormones that pass from the mother to the baby before birth.
 These hormones cause an abnormal production of oil (sebum) in the oil glands and hair follicles.

-Another factor may be a yeast (fungus) called malassezia that grows in the sebum along with bacteria.
+Another factor may be a yeast (fungus) known as malassezia that grows in the sebum along with bacteria.
 Antifungal treatments, such as ketoconazole, are often effective, supporting the idea that yeast is a contributing factor.

 Given that he was 12 at the time, I’m pretty sure the birth hormones weren’t playing a big factor at this point.
 They go on to recommend the following treatments: